telerik/xaml-docs/controls/radgridview/managing-data/add-new-entries.md

 ## Modifying New Entries

-The __AddingNewDataItem__ event is raised before the new row is added to the RadGridView.
-A typical use case is when you need to set initial values for the initialized object.
-This can be done by passing an object to the __GridViewAddingNewEventArgs__'s **NewObject** property.
+The __AddingNewDataItem__ event is raised before a new row is added to RadGridView.
+A typical use case would be when you have to set initial values for an initialized object.
+You can raise the event by passing an object to the __GridViewAddingNewEventArgs__'s **NewObject** property.

 #### __[C#] Example 3: The AddingNewDataItem event handler__